WiIIiam278/HuskTowns/docs/Map-Hooks.md

 * 💙 [BlueMap](https://www.spigotmc.org/resources/bluemap.83557/)
 * 🔍 [Pl3xMap](https://modrinth.com/plugin/pl3xmap)

-If enabled, HuskTowns will add markers to your map showing the location of public homes and warps all over your server!
-You can then click on them to bring up information about the home/warp and a description.
-This can be great to allow players to plan their next journey and help identify locations on your server world.
+If enabled, HuskTowns will add a layer to your map highlighting chunks that are claimed by the different towns on your server!
+This is great for visualising where your communities are being built across your server, and to help players plan their next journey.

 ## Setup
 1. Make sure you have one of the supported map plugins installed on your server and that it is running the latest version.